Needle Biopsy of the Lung

 A pleural biopsy is usually completed within 30 to 60 minutes.

 At the end of the procedure, the needle will be removed and pressure will be applied to stop any bleeding.
 The opening in the skin is then covered with a dressing.
 No sutures are needed.

 A chest x-ray may be performed after the pleural biopsy to detect any complications.

 When you receive the local anesthetic to numb the skin, you will feel a slight pin prick from the needle.
 You may feel some pressure when the biopsy needle is inserted.
 The area will become numb within a short time.

-You may be given a mild sedative prior to the biopsy, and sedation or relaxation medication may be given intravenously during the procedure if needed.
+You may receive a mild sedative prior to the biopsy.
+If needed, you may receive sedation or relaxation medication intravenously during the procedure.

-You will be asked to remain still and not to cough during the procedure.
-You also will be asked to hold your breath multiple times during the biopsy.
-It is important that you try to maintain the same breath-hold each time to insure proper needle placement.
+You will need to remain still and not cough during the procedure.
+You also will need to hold your breath multiple times during the biopsy.
+It is important to maintain the same breath-hold each time to insure proper needle placement.

-Aftercare instructions vary, but generally your bandage may be removed one day following the procedure, and you may bathe or shower as normal.
+Aftercare instructions vary.
+However, you generally may remove your bandage one day after the procedure, and you may bathe or shower as normal.

 You should not exert yourself physically (such as heavy lifting, extensive stair climbing, sports, etc.) the night of and for one full day following your biopsy.
 On the second day, if you feel up to it, you may return to your normal activities.
 If you are considering air travel soon after the biopsy, consult your radiologist.

 You may experience some soreness at the biopsy site as the local anesthesia fades, but this should improve.
 You may also cough up a little blood, but this should be minimal.
 These symptoms will gradually fade over the 12 to 48 hours following the procedure.